 - Create a reusable, open-source PocketQube Platform.

-QUBIK-1 and QUBIK-2 will be used for testing, aiming at exploring the afore-mentioned objectives to the fullest.
-These will be investigated in-depth through a series of communications experiments regarding Identification and Tracking of Satellites.
+QUBIK-1 and QUBIK-2 will be used for testing, aiming at exploring the aforementioned objectives to the fullest.
+These will be investigated in-depth through a series of amateur radio experiments regarding the Identification and Tracking of Satellites.

-This part of the experiments focuses on radio beacons and Telemetry transmissions, and they include:
+This part of the amateur radio experiments focuses on radio beacons and Telemetry transmissions, and they include:

-Note that this is one of the experiments that LSF will be running as this experiment does not require any changes to be made in the existing workflow.
-Thus, it will be introduced in QUBIK as a control-case (since the team already utilizes it).
+Note that this is one of the amateur radio experiments that LSF will be running as this does not require any changes to be made in the existing workflow.
+Thus, it will be introduced in QUBIK as a control case (since the team already utilizes it).

 Identifying a satellite by estimating the differences in beacon length.
 In crowded deployments, as is the case of QUBIK-1 and QUBIK-2, this is not a scalable option.

-Differences in beacon cadence can also help distinguish between satellites, through estimating how often a beacon is transmitted.
-Though this approach helps prevent beacons and satellites from overlapping it can not be applied in crowded operations.
+Differences in beacon cadence can also help distinguish between satellites by estimating how often a beacon is transmitted.
+Though this approach helps prevent beacons and satellites from overlapping, it can not be applied in crowded operations.